-CONTRACT FOR DEED HOMES IN WAYZATA, MN
+CONTRACT FOR DEED HOMES WAYZATA

 Wayzata is a city in Hennepin County, Minnesota.
 It is in the western part of the Minneapolis–Saint Paul metro area.
 The name Wayzata is derived from a Lakota Sioux phrase meaning “North Shore”.
 Located on the shores of Lake Minnetonka, the city is a popular tourist destination.